jeetparte/pokedex/README.md

 A *Pokédex* is an encylopedia containing information about all Pokémon in the [Pokémon][3] world.

-This Pokédex app features a searchable collection of Pokémons.
+This Pokédex app features a searchable collection of Pokémon.
 Details about a Pokémon show up on selection.

 Nostalgic Pokémon music plays in the background.